Get News & Updates Directly To Your Inbox

 Check out the Healthy Living section of the American Diabetes Association (ADA) website to learn more about managing diabetes.

-And remember, yearly eye exams are the best way to spot problems early.
-That’s when they’re easiest to treat.
-You might even save your eyesight.
+And remember, yearly eye exams are the best way to spot problems early when they’re easiest to treat.
+You may even save your eyesight.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.